henrythedev90/ha_hootz/README.md

   - **Active Question View**:
     - Prominent countdown timer with visual urgency indicators
     - Large, touch-friendly answer buttons stacked vertically
+    - Answer buttons only appear when host starts the question
     - Real-time answer selection and updates
     - Automatic answer submission when timer expires
     - Answer reveal with correct answer highlighting
+    - Timer stops (set to 0) when answer is revealed
   - **Exit Game**: Players can leave the game with confirmation modal (prevents rejoining with same name)
   - **Mobile-Optimized**: Single-column layout, no scrolling during questions, thumb-friendly tap targets
   - **Real-Time Updates**: Instant response to game-started, question-started, and question-ended events
-  - **Resilient**: Handles refreshes and reconnects with answer restoration
+  - **Resilient**: Handles refreshes and reconnects with answer restoration (can still submit after refresh if question is active)

 - **User Authentication**